-Ireland’s life-saving 8th Amendment doesn’t deserve the criticism and ridicule it receives in certain quarters.
-It has served as a beacon at a time when other countries legalised abortion in wide-ranging circumstances.
-Ireland has shown it’s possible to prohibit abortion and still be a world leader in protecting the lives of pregnant women.
+Ireland’s life-saving 8th Amendment served as a beacon at a time when other countries legalised abortion in wide-ranging circumstances.
+Because of the presence of the 8th in our Constitution, Ireland showed that it’s possible to prohibit abortion and still be a world leader in protecting the lives of pregnant women.

 100,000 LIVES SAVED BY THE 8th AMENDMENT